Inveracity/voki/README.md

 }
 ```

-- `user` the username to connect to the remote host
+- `user` the username to connect to the remote host.

+    The user variable can also be provided via a flag `voki -u USERNAME`

+    Or via `.voki.env` see the [configuration section](#configuration)

 - `host` the address including the port number separated by a colon: `ipaddress:port`

 ### Steps